 Way 4: Select Multiple Items That are Adjacent

-You can use this method to select files next to one another in the list.
+You can use this method to select files next to one another in a Finder list or column.

 Adjacent Items is Selected